stychu/angular-egghead-exercises/README.md

 * [angular filter](https://docs.angularjs.org/api/ng/filter/filter)

 ##Setup
-You should have installed `npm`, `bower`, `grunt`  packages to run this example.
-First, run sequentially
+ You should have installed `npm`, `bower`, `grunt-cli`  packages to run this example.
+To resolve dependencies run:

 ```
 npm install